LiemDQ/LiemDQ.github.io/content/posts/design_team.md

 ### Your information quality gets worse
 In fiction, one of the most fundamental literary devices is the use of an unreliable narrator.
 It's one of the first things that's noted about a book, and it makes analysis much more challenging, because now the reader also has to determine truth based on the narrator's supposed personality quirks, biases, mental state, etc.

 In real life, *everyone* is an unreliable narrator, to varying degrees.
 Everyone has biases, and more specifically lens through which they analyze a problem or situation.
 And the more layers you have to go through, the worse it gets (at MRT though, it was at most 2 layers, so this wasn't a huge issue).
 People often bring up the telephone game to illustrate how information gets distorted simply by passing through people.
-Now imagine when the people relying the message are *not necessarily incentivized to relay accurate information*.
+Now imagine when the people relaying the message are *not necessarily incentivized to relay accurate information*.

 People on the front lines have the best idea of what the underlying reality actually looks like, but they are also likely to overestimate the relative importance of the issues that they are facing.
 Conversely, people who are a step removed from the actual day-to-day operations can be good at pointing out long-term structural issues, but they will have little insight on how to fix them as they won't know which courses of action are realistic.